harshit4032/harshit/aboutme.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
 I am an undergraduate studying at National Institute of Technology, Kurukshetra, India (Institute of National Importance) pursuing (2018-2022) <strong>Bachelor of Technology</strong> degree in Electrical Engineering.
-At present I am a contributor and
+At present I am a contributor to Machine Learning and Optimization Laboratory at EPFL, Lussane, Switzerland.
 </p>

 <p class="about-text">